Stan Orme: Political career

 Orme joined the Labour Party in 1944 and he became a Sale Borough Councillor in 1958.
-A committed Bevanite, he embraced many left-wing causes, including the Movement for Colonial Freedom and the Campaign for Nuclear Disarmament.
+Firmly aligned with the left faction of Labour, led intellectually and organisationally by Aneurin Bevan, at this time, he embraced many left-wing causes, including the Movement for Colonial Freedom and the Campaign for Nuclear Disarmament.

-He first stood for Parliament in Stockport South at the 1959 general election, when he lost to the Conservative candidate.
-He was elected as Member of Parliament (MP) for Salford West at the 1964 general election.
+He first stood for Parliament in Stockport South at the 1959 general election, when he lost to the incumbent Member of Parliament (MP), Conservative candidate Harold M. Steward.
+He was elected as MP for Salford West at the 1964 general election.

 When Labour returned to office at the February 1974 general election, Orme was installed at Stormont as Minister of State for Northern Ireland.
 He made an impression in this role, before moving to the Department of Health and Social Security in March 1976.
 The Prime Minister James Callaghan promoted him to the Cabinet in September 1976 to sit alongside his departmental boss David Ennals.
 He remained in this role until 1979.

-Orme joined the Shadow Cabinet in 1979 as chief health and social security spokesman, before later moving on to hold the Industry and Energy portfolios until 1987.

-After constituency boundary changes for the 1983 general election, he was elected for the redrawn seat of Salford East.
+Orme joined the Shadow cabinet in 1979 as chief health and social security spokesman, before later moving on to hold the Industry and Energy portfolios until 1987.
+Following constituency boundary changes for the 1983 general election, he was elected for the redrawn seat of Salford East.

-He served as the Chairman of the Parliamentary Labour Party (1987–1992).
+He served as the Chairman of the Parliamentary Labour Party from 1987 to 1992.
 He retired from the House of Commons at the 1997 general election, and he was created a life peer as Baron Orme, of Salford in the County of Greater Manchester on 21 October 1997.

 Orme was a republican.
 He made several unsuccessful attempts to be elected to Labour's National Executive Committee, without breaking through.

-Lord Orme died 22 days after his birthday on April 27, 2005.
+Lord Orme died 22 days after his birthday, on 27 April 2005.
 His funeral at Dunham Crematorium was attended by many family, friends and political colleagues.
-A memorial service was held in the House of Lords, with speeches from Neil Kinnock and Michael Foot.
+A memorial service was held in the House of Lords, with speeches from former Labour leaders Neil Kinnock and Michael Foot.
 A very rare exception was made by the Lord Chancellor such that any Divisions were suspended during this evening service.